A Leap among Quantum Computing and Quantum Neural Networks: A Survey: Quantum Learning

-Finally, it is worth mentioning a few approaches based on an optimization procedure which is different from the variational approaches we have seen so far.
+Finally, it is worth mentioning \h{that there exist approaches} based on an optimization procedure different from the variational approaches we have seen so far.
 For example, Silva et al.~\cite{silva2010superposition,da2012classical} proposed a learning algorithm in which all the input patterns were presented concurrently in superposition to the neural networks.
 Their model was based on a quantum version of the RAM-based neural networks~\cite{aleksander1966self}, termed quantum-RAM (q-RAM) node~\cite{de2009quantum}, a weightless network in which the learning procedure consisted upon simply writing the proper output value in the corresponding look-up table entries of the q-RAM node.
 The model was designed as a quantum circuit based on the gate model paradigm.
-Moreover, the authors commented on the possibility to stack mode nodes to form a deeper network.
-A fundamental step in the training procedure accounted for the Grover's algorithm~\cite{grover1996fast,grover1997quantum} applied to the input until the desired output was returned.
-Another interesting approach comes from Kerenidis et al.~\cite{kerenidis2019quantum} that proposed to vectorize the convolution operations in a DCNN to exploit linear-algebra subroutines to carry out the calculation exploiting quantum phenomena.
-To their aim, the authors proposed algorithms both for the forward and backward passes while training a QNN.
-Typically, data and convolutional kernels are stored into QRAMs' registers that are called when needed.
-To conclude the section and ease a comparison among the various approaches we described so far, we give in~\autoref{tab:q_nn_summary} a summary of relevant properties of these quantum neural networks.
+Moreover, the authors commented on the possibility of \h{stacking} mode nodes to form a deeper network.
+A fundamental step in the training procedure accounted for Grover's algorithm~\cite{grover1997quantum} applied to the input until the desired output was returned.